-I recommend that they start at the top by learning how to listen, for example, before they lead.
+I recommend that CEOs start at the top by learning how to listen before they lead.
 Concentrating only on the effectiveness of communication, however, will limit the growth of the company.
 One should focus instead on maximizing the full potential of all interactions so that the company can find ways to direct its own change.

-How can effective strategic communication help motivate employees and increase retention?
+How can effective strategic communication help motivate employees and aid retention?

-The idea behind strategic communication is to align corporate interests with the full range of messages distributed to the public, to employees, to the media and others.
+The idea behind strategic communication is to align corporate interests with the full range of messages distributed to the public, employees, the media and others.
 Employees want to understand how their labor contributes to the success of a company, and this alone will motivate them and increase retention.
-You can take that one step further as well.

 How can a CEO or business owner be sure that employees are satisfied with the company’s communication program?

-People are satisfied when they feel like they’ve contributed to the environment that they work in, which includes the communication environment.
+People are satisfied when they feel like they’ve contributed to the environment that they work in.
 You want to build an organization that is open to the input of all the employees.
-This can be designed into the corporate communication policy, but it has to begin with the recognition that people are sometimes scared of their own ability to influence the world.
+This can be designed into the corporate communication policy, but it has to begin by recognizing that people are sometimes scared of their own ability to influence the world.

-Why is it important that senior management has a clearly defined communication strategy?
+Why is it important for senior management to have a clearly defined communication strategy?

 No company can compete in the Information Age unless it reflects upon its own communication practices.
 If you develop a well-defined communication strategy, you can link your corporate goals to your way of knowing and interacting with the world as a business.

-The relative success of one business over another is in large part attributable to the communication strategies they choose to implement.
+The relative success of one business over another is in large part attributable to the communication strategies it chooses to implement.
 This is why many investment professionals choose to buy the management team of a company rather than the product; they want to know that the communication strategy internal to the corporation is aligned with their business goals.

 What are the dangers of poor communication in business?

-Primarily that you risk appearing crazy when your actions and your words do not coincide.
 The goal of a CEO is to create a coherent vision of a company that articulates a mission that matches what it is doing.
-Otherwise you say one thing while doing another and people don’t have trust in you.
+Otherwise, you say one thing while doing another, and people don’t trust you.